istr/tailwindcss-semantic-typography/README.md

   (so tailwindcss JIT optimization could be leveraged)
 - the content is structured using appropriate `section` and `article` tags
 - navigational content and asides are generally not rendered from markdown
-- you need more freedom for branding / styling everywhere outside of `main`
+- you need more freedom for branding / styling everywhere outside of `article`
 - you do not abuse tags that have a specific text semantics like `h1`, `h2`,..., `p`, `pre`, `code`, in the navigational sections of your design